vlmhrd/vlmhrd/README.md

-Welcome to my GitHub profile!
+Welcome to my GitHub profile! 😊

-A bit about myself:

-- I’m driven by tackling challenges with data and implementing impactful solutions
-- I’ve dedicated several years working in community development, I truly enjoy collaborating and connecting with others
-- Innovative and open minded about new technologies and projects
-- Ukrainian, English, Polish, French? - I’m happy to find common language with you 😊

 Learn more about projects I’ve worked on: